microsoft/X-Mem/README.md

 HARDWARE:

-- Intel x86-64 CPU supporting AVX extensions (Sandy Bridge or later).
+- Intel x86-64 CPU with optional support for AVX extensions.
+AMD CPUs should also work although this has not been tested.
+- COMING SOON: Intel 32-bit x86 CPU
+- COMING SOON: ARMv7 CPUs

 WINDOWS:

-- Microsoft Windows 64-bit, 8.0 or later, Server 2012 or later.
+- Microsoft Windows 8.0 64-bit or later, Server 2012 or later.
 - Microsoft Visual C++ 2013 Redistributables (64-bit)
+- COMING SOON: Windows 32-bit
-- Potentially, Administrator privileges, in order to:
+- You MAY need Administrator privileges, in order to:
-	- use large pages, if the --large_pages option is selected (see USAGE, below)
+	- Use large pages, if the --large_pages option is selected (see USAGE, below)
 	- The first time you use --large_pages on a given Windows machine, you may need to ensure that your Windows user account has the necessary rights to allow lockable memory pages.
 To do this on Windows 8, run gpedit.msc --> Local Computer Policy --> Computer Configuration --> Windows Settings --> Security Settings --> Local Policies --> User Rights Assignment --> Add your username to "Lock pages in memory".
 Then log out and then log back in.
-	- use the PowerReader interface, depending on end-user implementation
+	- Use the PowerReader interface, depending on end-user implementation
-	- elevate thread priority and pin threads to logical CPUs for improved performance and benchmarking consistency
+	- Elevate thread priority and pin threads to logical CPUs for improved performance and benchmarking consistency

 GNU/LINUX:

 - GNU utilities with support for C++11.
-Tested with gcc 4.8.2 on Ubuntu 14.04 LTS.
+Tested with gcc 4.8.2 on Ubuntu 14.04 LTS for x86-64 CPU.
 - libhugetlbfs.
 You can obtain it at <http://libhugetlbfs.sourceforge.net>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs0".
 - Potentially, administrator privileges, if you plan to use the --large_pages option.
 	- During runtime, if the --large_pages option is selected, you may need to first manually ensure that large pages are available from the OS.
 This can be done by running "hugeadm --pool-list".
 It is recommended to set minimum pool to 1GB (in order to measure DRAM effectively).
 If needed, this can be done by running "hugeadm --pool-pages-min 2MB:512".
 Alternatively, run the linux_setup_runtime_hugetlbfs.sh script that is provided with X-Mem.